cghiaus/PyCloze/Tips&Tricks.md

 ## Grades, marks and points

-A Moodle quiz has at least on question.
+A Moodle quiz has at least one question.
 Each question has at least one embedded answer.
 A quiz has a grade, a question has a mark, and an answer has a number of points.

 ### Grades